Tampa Bay Rays

 The Devil Rays started with some promise but slowly regressed rather than progress, losing an average of 98 games through the first eight years of the decade.
 The dysfunction came to a sudden end in 2008 when the rechristened Rays, behind manager Joe Maddon and a newfound mix of veteran gamers and young stars, shocked the baseball world by winning the highly-competitive AL East and reaching the World Series against Philadelphia before losing in five games.
 This oasis of success would prove to be no mirage.

 The Rays continued to defy economic logic by consistently fielding strong, postseason-worthy teams via a strong farm system and shrewd free agent acquisitions—all achieved despite low payrolls and puzzling fan indifference—but the departures of manager Joe Maddon and general manager Andrew Friedman in mid-decade brought about a challenging new chapter for the franchise.
 To that end, the Rays in 2018 introduced the concept of bullpenning, using a reliever as the “opener” for the first inning or two before giving way to others.
 Whether it will have a long-lasting impact on a revolutionary scale remains to be seen.
-Meanwhile, the Rays are desperately seeking a new ballpark in the area to replace the ill-placed, increasingly archaic Tropicana Dome.
+Meanwhile, the Rays were desperately seeking a new ballpark in the area to replace the ill-placed, increasingly archaic Tropicana Dome.